 According to Paul Verhoeven, he had a meeting with Lucas and Empire producer, Gary Kurtz, to talk about the film.
 Verhoeven turned up with a cut of his new movie, a Dutch, more explicit version of Grease, called Spetters (1980).

 After he screened Spetters to Lucas and Kurtz, Verhoeven said he never heard from them again.

 The trailer for Verhoeven’s Spetters

 7. Lucas turned to an old mentor to direct the film

 That’s when Lucas turned to Irvin Kershner.
 Kershner had been Lucas’ lecturer when he was a film student at USC, and Lucas regarded him as a mentor figure.
 Kershner was already 57 at the time, but Lucas said to him: “You know everything a Hollywood director is supposed to know, but you’re not Hollywood.”

-However, when Lucas first asked Kershner to direct Empire, Kershner turned him down, saying he had no interest in directing movies with special effects, and thought it would be impossible to top Star Wars anyway.
-However, his mind was changed after a conversation with his agent who said he would be mad to say no to the biggest movie ever made.
+However, when Lucas first asked Kershner to direct Empire, Kershner turned him down.
+Kershner had no interest in directing movies with special effects, and thought it would be impossible to top Star Wars.
+However, his mind was changed after a conversation with his agent.
+His agent told him he would be mad to turn down the biggest movie ever made.

 Irvin Kershner and George Lucas on the set of Empire